The Difference Between Modems and Routers

 How Necessary Are Your Modem and Router?

-You would need a modem if you want to connect to the Internet, and Tachus provides you with one to enable your access to our fiber network.
-You technically don’t need a router to connect to the Internet, but you should definitely get one if you have more than one device in your household.
-You can find several great choices for a router online.
+You would need a modem if you want to connect to the Internet, and is what would give you access to our Fiber network.
+You technically don’t need a router to connect to the Internet, but it makes a huge difference in how you connect to the Internet—especially if you want to wirelessly connect several devices to the Internet and to each other.

-Now that you understand the difference between modems and routers, as well as what each does to enable you to go online, you should be able to use and troubleshoot your Internet connection more effectively.
+Now that you understand the difference between these two types of equipment, as well as what each does to enable you to go online, you should be able to use and troubleshoot your Internet connection more effectively.